Ammar404z/Plan-and-Plate/README.md

 - **Axios** (for HTTP requests in the frontend)
 - **Git** (optional, for cloning the project)

-(everything here is already installed on the vm, so u can skip the Installation steps)
+(everything here is already installed on the vm, so you can skip the Installation steps)

 ## Installation